phuc165/detect_priority_vehicle_/README.md

     +yolov3.weights
     +coco.names (already have)
     +yolov3.cfg (already have)
- - And a random video of some highway on the eart (like this: https://www.youtube.com/watch?v=wqctLW0Hb_0&list=PLcQZGj9lFR7y5WikozDSrdk6UCtAnM9mB&index=2)
+ - And a random video of some highway on the Earth (like this: https://www.youtube.com/watch?v=wqctLW0Hb_0&list=PLcQZGj9lFR7y5WikozDSrdk6UCtAnM9mB&index=2)
  ++Any error please ask copilot
  * checking dependencies:
 - opencv: import cv2